The 14 Best Dog Foods for Bloodhounds in 2023

 Farting is a natural process of the Bloodhound’s body and should not be a cause for alarm.
 However, frequent passing of air may suggest a medical condition.
 If your hound passes extremely foul air and feels distressed, you must take it to the vet.
 It might be a sign of an infection or some kind of inflammatory disease.

 Bloodhounds are among the larger dog breeds and can weigh as much as 110 lbs.
-However, they are pretty gentle and enjoy being around human beings.
+However, they are pretty gentle and enjoy being around humans.

 What kind of food do Bloodhounds eat?